Contents

 Meta-Object Protocol (MOP)

-@Class DataBaseClass extends Class
+in a relational database:@Class DataBaseClass extends Class

 // This is a meta-class that implements a MOP